yashkr024/md/docs/lists.md

 # **Lists**

-Lists allow you to organize your contents efficiently and improves readability.
+Lists allow you to organize your contents efficiently and improve readability.
 Whether you are making a to-do list, outlining steps, or creating bullet points, Markdown lists make it easy to structure your information.

 ---